ToughkidDev/mglOcm/ArcadeEnhanced/Arkanoid2/readme.md

 	- MSX2 or higher (with Ram 64k VRAM 128k)

-	- KIKIKAIKAI's arcade original is made for YM2203 (OPN).
+	- Arkanoid II - Revenge of DOH's arcade original is made for YM2203 (OPN).

 	- This MSX Enhanced version supports SFG-01,  SFG-05(YM2151-OPM) and NEOTRON, OSC 1N1(YM2610-OPNB),
 	  MAKOTO(YM2608-OPNA), which can cover YM2203 (OPN)